JoaoSchutz/MappingObjectsOnDB/README.md

 group by 1;
 ```

 It also generates a DDL script to generate your primary keys for each table in the database, to handle it.

---- Example
+Example:

 ```sql
 insert into mapping_tool.ddl(ddl)